K1NGPINGG/SubnetIQ/README.md

 ### Default Login

-After first boot, the superadmin account is created automatically using the credentials in your `.env`:
+After the first boot, the superadmin account is created automatically using the credentials in your `.env`:

 - **Email:** `SUPERADMIN_EMAIL` (default: `admin@ipam.local`)
 - **Password:** `SUPERADMIN_PASSWORD`